How to stay motivated to manage bulimia

 2. Feelings and thoughts are just that – feelings and thoughts.
 To feel something or think something does not make you bad, weak, horrible or worthless.
 It makes you human.

 3. It is important that other more adaptive coping mechanisms are put in place before trying to shift out of bulimic behaviours.
 To start with it is imperative to have a good therapist who is experienced and comfortable working with eating disorders and equally importantly is trustworthy, empathic, caring and reliable.
-Once a level of trust and attachment has been established, problematic relationship styles and previously warded off feelings may start to emerge.
+Once a level of trust and attachment has been established, problematic relationship styles and previously warded-off feelings may start to emerge.
 Although this can be incredibly painful and difficult, it is a crucial component in the healing process.
 Remember bulimia often comes out of difficult or traumatic relationship experiences and having the opportunity to re-work these problematic encounters can begin to break the cycle.

 4. As well as having a trusting relationship with a competent and reliable therapist, it is important to develop other emotion regulation strategies.
-While your relationship with your therapist is an important source of support, they are not always going to be available, therefore it can help to put together a list of supportive family member or friends to lean on.
+While your relationship with your therapist is an important source of support, they are not always going to be available, therefore it can help to put together a list of supportive family members or friends to lean on.
 Simultaneously it is very important to develop ways of supporting and caring for yourself.
 Some common ways people manage their distress in a healthy manner include going for a walk, taking a bath, reading a good book, and watching a DVD.
 These are especially important to have on hand when you are tempted to binge or purge.

 5. Developing and returning to a mindful stance when distressed is one of the key goals in working with any sort of psychological problem.
-A mindful stance is one where you take a third person perspective and observe what is going on in terms of thoughts and feelings, rather than “being” them or being engulfed by them.
+A mindful stance is one where you take a third-person perspective and observe what is going on in terms of thoughts and feelings, rather than “being” them or being engulfed by them.
 Trauma and interpersonal neglect tends to inhibit the development of these abilities but through working with a therapist, you can gradually acquire these skills.
-A mindful stance also involves simply watching thoughts or feelings without attaching judgements to them.
+A mindful stance also involves simply watching thoughts or feelings without attaching judgments to them.
 Remember, thoughts and feelings are simply thoughts and feelings.

 6. When tempted by a bulimic cycle, try to find a quiet spot and practice your mindful stance.
 Make yourself comfortable and focus your attention on your breathing.
 Try to notice what thoughts and feelings are flickering through your mind.